stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/multistep-api-test.md

 ![Screenshot of the discount endpoint's response to a POST request](./assets/curl_discount_post.png)

-You can make a GET request to see all the discounts, the last of which will be the one you just created: `curl localhost:5001/discount`{{execute}}
+The discounts service claims that it created a new discount.
+Did it?
+You can make a GET request to confirm that the last discount is the one you just created: `curl localhost:5001/discount`{{execute}}

 ![Screenshot of the last discount returned from a GET request](./assets/get_discount_see_new.png)